Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

-The subsets of symmetric/anti-symmetric endomorphisms form linear subspaces and we denote them as $\sym{V}$ and $\asym{V}$ respectively.
-Given an endomorphism $L:V\rightarrow V$, the orthogonal projections onto $\sym{V}$ and $\asym{V}$ are, respectively:
+The subsets of self-adjoint and anti-self-adjoint endomorphisms form linear subspaces.
+Given an endomorphism $L:V\rightarrow V$, the orthogonal projections are, respectively:

+Represented with respect to an orthonormal base, this amounts to averaging the matrix with its transpose (resp. negative transpose), resulting in symmetric (resp. skew symmetric) matrices.

-The space $\sym{V}$ can be further decomposed into endomorphisms that are scalar multiples of the identity, $\scalar{V}$ and endomorphisms with vanishing trace, $\notrace{V}$.
-Given a symmetric endomorphism $L\in\sym{V}$, the orthogonal projections onto the subspaces are, respectively:
+The space of self-adjoint operators can be further decomposed into endomorphisms that are scalar multiples of the identity and endomorphisms with vanishing trace.
+Given a self-adjoint endomorphism $L\in\hbox{End}(V)$, the orthogonal projections onto the subspaces are, respectively: